 Kitchen appliances and good software design

 Recently one of HosPortal’s principals – the one who loves cooking – bought a house with a kitchen and laundry filled with a certain brand of appliances.
-For the purpose of this blogpost let’s pretend it’s an Irish brand called Meleigh, renowned for its stylish and sleek design, and widely referred to in home advertisements to encourage higher prices from aspirational buyers.
-Which possibly proves that real estate copywriters probably don’t cook.
+For the purpose of this blogpost let’s pretend it’s an Irish brand called Meleigh, renowned for its stylish and sleek design, and widely referred to in home advertisements to encourage higher prices from aspirational homebuyers.
+Which possibly proves that real estate copywriters don’t cook or clean.

 Some things that we have discovered in using the appliances:

-- if you leave a saucepan other than squarely over a single induction ring, even if the induction ring is off, you get an error that causes the whole stove to stop
+- if you leave a saucepan other than squarely over a single induction ring, even if the induction ring is off, you get an error that causes the whole stovetop to turn off.

 All indicative of deliberate and accidental design decisions we want to avoid!Back to News